 Selling a house isn’t cheap, and realtor fees are typically the largest associated cost.

-The average total commission rate home sellers pay nationwide is approximately 5.45%.
-For a $346,800 home — the current median U.S. home sale price[1] — that translates to roughly $18,900!
+The average real estate agent commission rate home sellers pay nationwide is approximately 5.32%, which doesn't include other seller closing costs like transfer taxes and title insurance.
+For a $417,700 home - the current median U.S. home sale price[1] — that translates to more than $20,000!

 One of the best ways to save on realtor fees is to work with a reputable company that pre-negotiates BIG discounts on your behalf.
-For example, Clever connects sellers with top agents from leading brands, like RE/MAX or Keller Williams.
-Clever partner agents offer a low listing fee of just 1.5%, saving you thousands on commission!
+For example, Clever Real Estate connects sellers with top agents from leading brands, like RE/MAX or Keller Williams.
+Its partner agents offer a low listing fee of just 1.5%, saving you thousands on commission!
+Find out how much you can save!

 How to save on realtor commission fees

-If you’re looking to save on realtor fees, you have a number of different options:
+If you’re looking to save on realtor fees, you have several different options:

 1. Try to negotiate realtor fees yourself

-You may be able to negotiate a lower rate with your listing agent yourself.
-But this route can be difficult — especially if you’re not an experienced negotiator — and it’s unlikely the agent will be willing to drop their rate by a significant margin.
+You may be able to negotiate a lower commission rate with your listing agent yourself.
+But this route can be difficult — especially if you’re not an experienced negotiator — and the agent will unlikely be willing to drop their rate by a significant margin.

 » MORE: Should you try to negotiate with your listing agent?